oculometric/CGDaP/Graphics Programming/graphics programming in summary.md

 # Geometry (dun dun duuuun)
 In this section I'm going to talk about geometry in the narrow, triangle-mesh sense.
 However, there are other ways geometry can be expressed, lots of ways in fact, but they require cleverer algorithms and aren't what we're focussing on with this module.

-A **triangle mesh** is composed of **triangles**, that's obvious. *Why?* Because triangles are the simplest 3D shape, they are guaranteed to be flat (think of a chair with three legs: no way to have one leg too short!), and maths with them is easy.
+A **triangle mesh** is composed of **triangles**, that's obvious. *Why?* Because triangles are the simplest 3D shape, they are guaranteed to be flat (think of a chair with three legs: there's no way to have one leg too short!), and doing maths with them is easy.

 **Triangles** are bounded by **edges** which are composed of **vertices**.
 A triangle having three corners means it has three vertices.